Today I’m sharing a HIIT workout that you can do at the gym or at home with a few pieces of equipment.

 Calgary is still in the midst of a deep freeze, though it’s supposed to finally warm up a bit over the weekend and get balmy at -3 C (or 26 F) on Monday.
 I seriously can’t wait for it to warm up.
 Doing anything outside is pretty miserable right now.
 My eyes started watering walking from my car into the gym yesterday before it was so cold.

 Before I get into the HIIT workout, I thought I’d share my workout from yesterday.
+Be sure to follow along on Instagram for all of my workouts.

 I spent 30 minutes on the elliptical doing steady state cardio.
 I got in 3.75 miles which I was happy about – I had a good pace going.
 Afterwards I spent 20 minutes on the track walking, mostly to get some steps in.